nik-arapitsas/Bacillus_project/notes.md

 quast SRL543_new_assembly/assembly.fasta -o SRL543_new_assembly/SRL543_new_assembly_quast
 ```

-# Re-organization of the files
+# Re-organization of the files (All the changes collected together)

 In the directory "/media/sarlab/DATA/Bacillus_project" there were two directories called "proteins_Bacillus_project" and "proteins_Bacillus_th_israel".
 I moved them to the "DATA" directory temporaly to finish the formating of the main isolate directories in the "Bacillus_project" directory.